hesabe-tech-team/payment-package/README.md

         "version" => "2.0",
     ]);
     ```
-   These are the basic parameters which are passed to get a token, for more information about these parameters you may have a look [here](https://developer.hesabe.com/index.html#posting-payment-data).
+   These are the basic parameters which are passed to initiate a transaction, for more information about these parameters you may have a look [here](https://developer.hesabe.com/index.html#posting-payment-data).

 ## Credits